Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Methods

 We train a vision encoder $f_\theta: O_\mathrm{vis} \rightarrow \mathcal{Z}$ and a tactile encoder $g_\phi: O_\mathrm{tac} \rightarrow \mathcal{Z}$, where $\mathcal{Z} = \{z \in \mathbb{R}^d: || z|| = 1\}$ is a shared output representation space with $d \ll H \times W \times 3$.
-We use the collected data (Section~\ref{ssec:data_col}) and a contrastive loss to learn a visuo-tactile association in a latent space.
-We use grayscale camera images as input to the visual encoder to avoid overfitting to colors of materials, and we augment all images with flips and color jitter of brightness and contrast to make the network less sensitive to input image orientation and lighting.
-For each visuo-tactile image pair we also apply random rotation uniformly between $0^\circ$ and $360^\circ$ to the tactile images to encourage rotation-invariant learning.
-During training we apply InfoNCE loss to the pairwise dot products of the embedding vectors, which intuitively pushes the correct pair of visuo-tactile readings together and all others apart.
-We constrain embedding vectors to have unit length, as in other contrastive learning work \cite{Radford2021LearningTV}.
-The final loss is then $L_\text{contrastive} = \text{cross\_entropy}(I_e\times T_e^\text{T}, [0...B])\,,$ where $T_e$ and $I_e$ are batched embeddings of the tactile and visual images respectively and $B$ is the batch size.
+We use the collected data (Section~\ref{ssec:data_col}) and contrastive learning to learn a visuo-tactile association in a latent space.
+We choose a contrastive loss because of its prior success in embedding different modalities within the same space~\cite{Radford2021LearningTV,yang2022touch}.
+We use grayscale camera images as input to the visual encoder to avoid overfitting to colors of materials, and we augment all images with flips and color jitter to make the network less sensitive to input image orientation and lighting.
+For each visuo-tactile image pair we also apply random rotation uniformly between $0^\circ$ and $360^\circ$ to encourage rotation-invariant learning.
+During training we use InfoNCE loss on the pairwise dot products of the embedding vectors, which intuitively pushes the correct pair of visuo-tactile readings together and all others apart.
+We constrain embedding vectors to have unit length, as in CLIP \cite{Radford2021LearningTV}.
+Mathematically, this loss is $L = \text{cross\_entropy}(I_e\times T_e^\text{T}, [0...B])\,,$ where $T_e$ and $I_e$ are batched embeddings of the tactile and visual images respectively and $B$ is the batch size.
 The outputs of the trained encoders are $d$-dimensional embeddings in the learned latent space.
+See Appendix \ref{app-encoder} for more details on parameters and augmentations.